krei-se/droidfor.ge/README.md

 You can then access the external-sd in a reproducible manner, like `/storage/1234-0512` on the phone.
 Also domainTask `340-termuxSetupExternalSDPath` will pick this up and use it for the symlink "externalsd" in termux' users home.

+## Autoprovision your own apps

+The workflow to add an app is usually the same, just `adb shell pm install` the apk

+### Permissions

+To not nag users with permissions, you can start the app and while it asks for permissions

+    adb shell dumpsys package tld.package.name | grep "requested permissions:" -A 100 > before

+allow the permission on the device

+    adb shell dumpsys package tld.package.name | grep "requested permissions:" -A 100 > after

+then just diff those with `diff before after`

+you can see all permissions granted and for the autoprovisioning add

+    adb shell pm grant com.termux namespace.permission.PERMISSION

+Some battery savings and autostart work differently.
+Whitelist apps to run while idling:

+    adb shell dumpsys deviceidle whitelist +com.termux

+This is a per-user setting, allows autostart:

+    adb shell settings put secure startup_whitelist at.bitfire.davdroid

+### overwriting stuff in /data/data/tld.package.name

+If you change / push settings.xml in /data/data/tld.package.name and the app crashes check if the u0_a123 uid is correct and run restorecon -R on the folder for SELinux-context to restore.
+There is a little helper script in /functions to give you the uid for a tld.package.name

 ## Radicale CalDAV / CardDAV Auto-discovery

 Radicale offers the .wellknown path already, "simply" add this to your nameserver: